Alex4124/marshmallow_ai/README.md

 For inquiries, reach out to the project maintainer at **leskinen01@mail.ru**.

-Happy chatting with Zephyrka! 🎉
+Happy chatting with MarshMallowAI! 🎉